 With about a quarter of households in the UK renting their homes rather than buying them, and few reliable long term rental properties, many people find themselves moving regularly – often annually!
 This high frequency means it’s well worth spending some time getting good at moving house: avoiding the mistakes that can cost you money, time and peace of mind.
+Alternatively, if you’re looking at selling your home, TheAdvisory has a great selection of guides on making sure you get the maximum value for your house.

 Getting to Know an Area